Anastasia-Labs/payment-subscription/docs/payment-subscription-design-specs/subscription-smart-contract.typ

   - Validate that the redeemer only mints a single CIP68 compliant Service Token

   - Validate that the datum meets the service provider requirements.

-+ *DeleteService*

-  - Validate that the redeemer only burns a single CIP68 compliant ServiceNFT.
 \

 ==== Spend Purpose